The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

-We describe the SSB frame by the orthonormal basis $(\hat{x},\hat{y},\hat{z})$, with $\hat{x}$ and $\hat{y}$ spanning the ecliptic plane.
-Suppose the GW source is located at ecliptic colatitude $\beta$ and ecliptic longitude $\lambda$.
-We then define an orthonormal basis $(\hat{u},\hat{v},\hat{k})$ naturally adapted to the GW, related to the SSB frame by
+The ICRS frame is described by the orthonormal basis $(\hat{x},\hat{y},\hat{z})$, with $\hat{x}$ and $\hat{y}$ spanning the equatorial plane \cite{ariasExtragalacticReferenceSystem1995, lisaddpcconventionsworkinggroupLISARosettaStone2025}.
+Suppose the GW source is located at the right ascension (equatorial longitude) $\alpha$ and declination (equatorial latitude) $\delta$.
+We then define an orthonormal basis $(\hat{u},\hat{v},\hat{k})$ naturally adapted to the GW, related to the ICRS frame by

+To the order $\mathcal O(\beta h)$, where $h$ is the typical GW strain amplitude, the GW will impact both the geodesic motion of the test masses and the light propagation.
+In Sec.~\ref{sec:trajectory}, we model the impact of the GW on the motion of the test masses.
+In Sec.~\ref{sec:light}, we consider the impact of the GW on the light propagation and, subsequently, we combine these two results in Sec.~\ref{sec:combine}.